lbilli/Jib.jl/README.md

 `DataFrame` are passed to several other callbacks, such as:
 `mktDepthExchanges()`, `smartComponents()`, `newsProviders()`, `histogramData()`, `marketRule()` and the `historicalTicks*()` family.

+##### Missing Values
+Occasionally there is the need for numerical types to represent the lack of a value.

+The IB API does not adopt a uniform solution for all situations, but rather various sentinel values are used.
+They can be either the plain `0` or the largest representable value of a given type such as `2147483647` and `9223372036854775807` for 32 and 64 bit integers respectively or `1.7976931348623157E308` for 64 bit floating point.

+Within this package an effort is made to replace all these values with Julia built-in `Nothing`.

 ##### Data Structures
 Other classes that mainly hold data are also defined.